chenyi-edward/chenyi-edward.github.io/_pages/about.md

 * Heterogeneous Impacts of GenAI on Designers’ Creative Exploration: Evidence from Online Gig Platforms.
 (Under Review)
 * Two Heads Better Than One?
 Uncovering the Effectiveness of Online Content Creator Collaboration.
 * Are Friends of Friends Better Collaborators?
 How Third-Party Ties Affect Online Influencer Collaboration.
-* Empowering Users in Digital Crowding: Dual Impact of Dense Danmaku on User Engagement and Mitigating Effect of Display Control.
+* Empowering Users in Digital Crowding: Dual Mechanisms of Dense Danmaku on User Engagement and Moderating Role of Display Control.
 * Too Polite to be Professional?
 Contingent Impact of Politeness on Hiring Decisions in Online Labor Markets.
 * From Outrage to Silence: How Uncivil Comments Promote and Inhibit User Engagement.
 * Standardisation vs Customisation: How Online Freelancers’ Bidding Strategy Affects Hiring Outcomes.